PipeWire/wireplumber/docs/rst/configuration/policy.rst

 Currently, if a filter node is created, wireplumber will check the following optional node properties on the main node:

+- filter.name:
- - filter.name: the unique name of the filter.
+  The unique name of the filter.
 WirePlumber will use the "node.link-group" property as filter name if this property is not set.

+- filter.enabled:
- - filter.enabled: Boolean indicating whether the filter should be used at all or not.
+  Boolean indicating whether the filter should be used at all or not.
 If it is not set, wireplumber will consider the filter enabled by default.

+- filter.target:
- - filter.target: a JSON object that defines the matching properties of the filter's target node.
+  A JSON object that defines the matching properties of the filter's target node.
   A filter target can never be another filter node (wireplumber will ignore it), and must always be a device node.
 If this property is not set, WirePlumber will use the default node as target.

+- filter.before:
- - filter.before: a JSON array with the filters names that are supposed to be used before this filter.
+  A JSON array with the filters names that are supposed to be used before this filter.
 If not set, wireplumber will link the filters by order of creation.

+- filter.after:
- - filter.after: a JSON array with the filters names that are supposed to be used after this filter.
+  A JSON array with the filters names that are supposed to be used after this filter.
 If not set, wireplumber will link the filters by order of creation.

 Note that these properties must be set in the filter's main node, not the filter's stream node.